Nehalem (microarchitecture)

 Nehalem /nəˈheɪləm/ is the codename for Intel's 45 nm microarchitecture released in November 2008.
-It was used in the first-generation of the Intel Core i5 and i7 processors, and succeeds the older Core microarchitecture used on Core 2 processors.
+It was used in the first generation of the Intel Core i5 and i7 processors, and is a major evolution over the older Core microarchitecture, which is used by Core 2 processors and is the previous iteration of the P6 microarchitecture series which started in 1995 with the Pentium Pro.
 The term "Nehalem" comes from the Nehalem River.

-Nehalem is built on the 45 nm process, is able to run at higher clock speeds, and is more energy-efficient than Penryn microprocessors.
+Nehalem is built on the 45 nm process, is able to run at higher clock speeds without sacrificing efficiency, and is more energy-efficient than Penryn microprocessors.
 Hyper-threading is reintroduced, along with a reduction in L2 cache size, as well as an enlarged L3 cache that is shared among all cores.
-Nehalem is an architecture that differs radically from Netburst, while retaining some of the latter's minor features.
+Nehalem is an architecture that differs radically from NetBurst, while retaining some of the latter's minor features.

 Nehalem later received a die-shrink to 32 nm with Westmere, and was fully succeeded by "second-generation" Sandy Bridge in January 2011.